MBBS Counselling

 The NEET seat allotment letter is a crucial document that confirms the candidate’s acceptance of the designated seat in the respective college.
 It is necessary to download and carry this letter for the document verification process, ensuring a smooth admission procedure.

-1. What if caste certificate is not available during the NEET counselling?
+1. What if a caste certificate is not available during the NEET counseling?

-2. What if I did not get a seat through NEET counselling?
+2. What if I did not get a seat through NEET counseling?